Scott Dixon: Early racing career

-In late 1998, he moved to the United States and entered the Championship Auto Racing Teams' (CART) developmental series Indy Lights, hoping to reach Formula One (F1) because SDMS could not afford the more expensive European series such as British Formula 3 with Alan Docking Racing.
+In late 1998, Dixon moved to the United States and entered the Championship Auto Racing Teams' (CART) developmental series Indy Lights (today Indy NXT), hoping to reach Formula One because SDMS could not afford the more expensive European series such as British Formula 3 with Alan Docking Racing.
 SDMS approached Tasman Motorsports owner Steve Horne but was unable to secure enough sponsorship for Dixon to drive for the team, so Dixon was tested by Johansson Motorsports owner Stefan Johansson at Sebring International Raceway in Florida.
 Dixon raced for the team in the 1999 season after legal negotiations with SDMS and additional sponsorship funding.
 He underwent intensive training in a weighted helmet to strengthen his neck muscles to combat g-forces.
 (Note: Dixon attributed his smooth transition to oval track racing in the United States is heavy concentration and his position on each lap.)
 Dixon finished fifth in the drivers' championship in a Lola T97/20-Buick car, with one victory and four top-five finishes, and was second to Jonny Kane in the Rookie of the Year standings.
 In October 1999, he tested a Formula 3000 car for the Gauloises Junior Team in France, and two months later, finished second in the New Zealand Grand Prix.

 After Smith left Dixon's management team post-season, Johansson became Dixon's manager, deciding if Dixon could not progress to CART in the 2001 season, Dixon would join another team.
 After seeing Dixon compete in Australia, media manager Brett Murray encouraged PacWest Racing's (PWR) Indy Lights development squad to employ him for the 2000 championship.
 Dixon accepted following SDMS' decision not to engage in direct contract talks that were done through driver Tony Renna, finalising a five-year contract with 15 days minimum testing with its CART team in April 2000.
 He won the title with 155 points, six victories and eight top-four finishes, becoming the series' second-youngest title winner behind Greg Moore.